Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

   ]
 }'
 ```
-## CE Backend Process
+## Device Backend Process

-InfiniteClouds CE runs a few services to communicate with InfiniteClouds.
+InfiniteClouds Device runs a few services to communicate with InfiniteClouds.
 One such service is the `register` service.

 ## Start Register Service
 ```bash